 It’s a smart strategy to act as if each week’s paycheck might be your last.
 You never know when a layoff or business closure might happen.
 Potentially losing a job early in your career is scary, but it’s important to know it could happen.
 Right now, the economy is strong, but economists speculate that a potential recession is looming.

 Never relax during good times.
-And don’t learn this lesson the hard way; have a strategy in place in the event that you do lose your job.
+And don’t learn this money struggle lesson the hard way; have a strategy in place if you do lose your job.
 If you’re prepared with an emergency fund and a cushion of a few months’ rent and expenses, the pain of a job loss won’t sting as badly.
 Then you can put your entire focus on finding a new job rather than borrowing money to pay rent.

 None of these fiscal activities are easy, but learning to master them can help you reach financial independence.
 As it currently stands, 62% of millennials (age 23 to 38) are living paycheck to paycheck — pretty scary, especially when you consider that many of these millennials are quickly reaching age 40.
 Make some careful moves and you won’t have to join this statistic.